What Is Health Care Management? A Career Guide

 1. Earn your degree.

-While working up to more senior positions is possible from entry-level, starting out with a bachelor's degree can be helpful for landing your first role.
+While working up to more senior positions is possible from entry-level, starting out with a bachelor's degree or health care management degree can be helpful for landing your first role.
 Related majors include nursing, business, or public health.
 Earning your master's can help you advance into leadership positions.
 Some schools offer master's degrees in health care administration and management.

 2. Explore internships and fellowships.